The basic currency requirements for airplane pilots.

 For a CFI performing a flight review for a Sport Pilot (which must be in an LSA)

 No. However, a drivers license is required if the CFI is to be the pilot in command (PIC) for the flight review.
 The CFI can perform a flight review without any medical eligibility, therefore the Pilot/applicant must be the PIC of the aircraft, requiring the pilot/applicant be current.

 For CFI performing a flight review for a standard category aircraft that does not qualify as a light sport aircraft.

 No. However, this would force the role of PIC on to the candidate; it should be determined in the preflight phase of the review if he/she is qualified by being current for this responsibility.

 27. Is the flight instructor required to have five hours of PIC flight time in each make and model of aircraft in which the flight review is going to be conducted?

-No. This is an old requlation that is not applicable any more.
+No. This is an old regulation that is not applicable anymore.